achimbo/leila/leila/README.txt

 Add and edit members
 Add and edit member fees
 Add and edit objects
-Print out labels for Objects
+Print out labels for objects
+Print out Membership form
 Search for members or objects
 Categorize objects in categories and subcategories Lend out objects to users